hashicorp/terraform-website/content/source/docs/enterprise/install/installer.html.md

    but we strongly suggest you create your own password.
 Be sure to retain the value, because you will need to use this password to restore access to the data in the event of a reinstall.
 See [Encryption Password](./encryption-password.html) for more information.
 1. Configure the operational mode for this installation.
 See [Pre-Install Checklist: Operational Modes](../before-installing/index.html#operational-mode-decision) for information on what the different values are.
-Ensure that you've met the relevant preflight requirements for the mode you chose.
+Ensure that you've met the relevant pre-install requirements for the mode you chose.
 1. _Optional:_ Adjust the concurrent capacity of the instance.
 This should only be used if the hardware provides more resources than the baseline configuration and you wish to increase the work that the instance does